rancher/ecm-distro-tools/docs/test_pad.md

 - A COMMIT ID install, such as `763a8bc8fe376e3376faceed48c8c889d396b88c`.
 - A local executable path, which enabled local dev/PR testing.

+**Note:** For RKE2, regardless of Executable version, an airgap installation of RKE2 is conducted.
+Thus this tool can and should be used to test airgap specific issues.

+## VM Resources
 For K3s, each VM consumes 2 vcpus and 1GB of memory.
 For RKE2, each VM consumes 2 vcpus and 2GB of memory.
 Thus for a `split` cluster of RKE2, it is recommened to have a 8 core / 16 thread cpu and 16GB+ of memory.

+By default, K3s VMs use Alpine, while RKE2 VMs use Ubuntu.
+Apline is a much smaller VM (500MB vs 1.5GB) and has a faster startup time.
+RKE2 must use Ubuntu because it only supports systemd.
+The default OS can be overriden with the `-p [alpine|ubuntu]` flag.

 ## Examples:
 test-pad -r k3s -v v1.22.9+k3s1 -c basic